 The Browse tab is similarly straightforward.
 Across the top of the page, there are options to look for music based on genre, release date, popularity, and more.
 The main Browse page displays an assortment of categories off the bat, from genres like rock, hip-hop, and K-pop, to moods like chill, dinner, or summer.
 The mobile app rolls everything Browse has to offer into the search tab, but it functions basically the same, with thumbnails for genres and moods.
 It’s all pretty self-explanatory, at least until you get to the Discover tab.

-Discover is one the more interesting features of Spotify, and it gets better the more you use it.
+Discover is one of the more interesting features of Spotify, and it gets better the more you use it.
 Essentially, Discover is where all the algorithm-based recommendations Spotify comes up with live.
-On the page, there are all sorts of lists of artists and albums generated based on what you’re listening too.
-At the top of the page rests the crown jewel of Spotify’s recommendation system, the Discover playlist.
+On the page, there are all sorts of lists of artists and albums generated based on what you’re listening to.
+Release Radar compiles new releases from all artists you’ve chosen to Follow, updating once a week.
+And, at the top of the page rests the crown jewel of Spotify’s recommendation system, the Discover Weekly playlist.
 Each week, the playlist refreshes with singles culled from your recommendations, all rolled together in one place.

 If you already know exactly what you like, and you’re not looking for anything other than that, Discover probably won’t do much for you.
 You can always just use the search function to find the bands you want—it works well and shouldn’t let you down.
 For everyone else, a little diligence in building out a listening history can pay dividends.